GabeScott/standard-works-vault/General Conference/1972 October - “By Love, Serve One Another”.md

 All of this was done through the welfare services program of the Church.
 This was accomplished through the regularly constituted ecclesiastical organization of the Church.
 There is no separate organization to manage welfare.
 It is an integral part of the Church and has been from the beginning.
 To reemphasize its purpose and objective, I shall read a statement of the First Presidency given in 1936:

 “Our primary purpose was to set up, in so far as it might be possible, a system under which the curse of idleness would be done away with, the evils of a dole abolished, and independence, industry, thrift, and self respect be once more established amongst our people.
 The aim of the Church is to help the people to help themselves.
 Work is to be re-enthroned as the ruling principle of the lives of our Church membership.”
-(Heber J. Grant, Conference Report, October 1936, p.
+(Heber J. Grant, *Conference Report,* October 1936, p.
 3.)

 “This is the essence of the Church Security Program—not merely that men shall be fed and clothed, though that is important—but that eternal man shall be built up by self-reliance, by creative activity, by honorable labor, by service.
 A generation raised in idleness cannot maintain its integrity.”
-(Richard L. Evans, “Faith, Work, and Security,” Improvement Era, December 1936, p.
+(Richard L. Evans, “Faith, Work, and Security,” *Improvement Era,* December 1936, p.
 768.)

-“... from the beginning the real long term objective of the Welfare Plan is the building of character in the members of the Church, givers and receivers, rescuing all that is finest deep down in the inside of them, and bringing to flower and fruitage the latent richness of the spirit, which after all is the mission and purpose and reason for being of this Church.”
-(Albert E. Bowen, The Church Welfare Plan [Gospel Doctrine Course of Study, 1936], p.
+“… from the beginning the real long term objective of the Welfare Plan is the building of character in the members of the Church, givers and receivers, rescuing all that is finest deep down in the inside of them, and bringing to flower and fruitage the latent richness of the spirit, which after all is the mission and purpose and reason for being of this Church.”
+(Albert E. Bowen, *The Church Welfare Plan* \[Gospel Doctrine Course of Study, 1936\], p.
 44.)

 These lofty goals still remain as the motivating force of all who are involved in this great work.
 And now, with the approval of the First Presidency, the temporal or financial, health, and social services functions are brought together in the welfare services organization of the Church concerned with the well-being of the whole man.

 I bear my humble witness that this is the gospel of Jesus Christ, that he reigns at the head of this church and speaks through a living prophet, Harold B. Lee.
 In the name of Jesus Christ.
 Amen.